ychnh/ychnh.github.io/readme.md

+# ISSUES
+* Navigation Sturcture
-# Build and design a navigation structure
+  * Build and design a navigation structure
     * I am thinking of an index for each directory
     * And loading this index as a popup upon a button press

+  * Index page
+    * Prettier layout
+* Code GUI separation
-# Change folder structure into 2 separate to be more clean
+  * Change folder structure into 2 separate to be more clean
-# Index page

-# Need some additional processing
+* MD COMPILER
   * with multiline $$ $$ (Probs if a sentence starts with $$ or $)
   * Also with it removing \\
+  * Some issue with using ~ as delimiter in links html
+  * Need some additional processing

 # Some issue with scaling when displaying on mobile